 However, even Weber seems a little obtuse on this point.
 He later complains that the vocabulary list that Banks has constructed has words like “eat” and “walk,” which he calls grade school words.
 Didn’t he take a foreign language course when he was in school?
 We all know that you have to start off with common words like “eat” and “walk” in the beginning, that you have to learn how to say things like, “Where is the library?” before you can start having complicated discussions about whether the aliens intend to kill us.
 Once again, the movie forces us to identify with Banks, because everyone else in the movie seems to be a little bit thick.

 Now, it seems to me that if the aliens have the technology to travel light-years across space, they have the technology to receive our television broadcasts, by which they could have learned to speak English before they ever got here.
-But the problem with that, according to the movie’s version of the Sapir-Whorf hypothesis, if the aliens learned to speak English it would rewire their brains, and the next thing you know, they would become rational like us.
+But the problem with that, according to the movie’s version of the Sapir-Whorf hypothesis, if the aliens learned to speak English, it would rewire their brains, and the next thing you know, they would become rational like us.
 That would never do.
 So, Banks has to learn Alienish, which will rewire her brain so that she can grasp the mystical premise of this movie, which has something to do with the Eternal-Now and the Oneness-of-Allness.
 This is why, presumably, their written sentences are basically circles with curlicues.
 Our sentences have a beginning and an end, but the circular expressions of their thoughts defy such a linear manner of thinking.
-The practical consequence of this mystical premise is that the future has already happened.
+I guess you might call it circular reasoning.
+Anyway, the practical consequence of this mystical premise is that the future has already happened.
 In fact, the aliens are helping us now to become One with each other so that three thousand years later, we will help them.

 Furthermore, what we saw at the beginning of the movie is actually what will happen later after she marries Donnelly, and all the flashbacks she was having about her daughter were really flashforwards.
 In one of those flashforwards, she tells her daughter that Daddy became angry and said she made the wrong choice, after which he divorced her.
 The choice in question had to do with her deciding to have a child even though she knew the child would die from a rare, incurable disease.
 My guess is that he said something like, “Why the hell didn’t we go to a fertility clinic and get the bad gene removed?”
 But that would just be the same old, rational, scientific, linear way of thinking that comes from speaking English.